minamijoyo/myaws/README.md

 The aws-cli is useful but too generic.
 It has many arguments and options and generates huge JSON output.

-But, in most cases, my interesting resources is the same.
+But, in most cases, my interesting resource is the same.

 By setting my favorite default values, myaws provides a simple command line interface for managing my aws resources.